MarkBorecky/european-population/README.md

 A) Backend

-- Use the sample PostgreSQL [database](./database).
+- Use the [sample database](./sample-database).
 There is a README file with usage info.
-  - Alternatively, you can set up your own database with the csv data ([`countries.csv`](./database/countries.csv) and [`cities.csv`](./database/cities.csv)).
+  - Alternatively, you can set up your own database with the csv data ([`countries.csv`](./sample-database/countries.csv) and [`cities.csv`](./sample-database/cities.csv)).
 If you do, make sure that your submission includes instructions on how to run the database with this data.
 - Create a backend that serves the country and city data from the database to users via an API.
   - There should be at least an endpoint for filtering countries based on city size, i.e. it should answer: Which countries have one or more cities that have a population greater than a given value?
 Which cities are they?
     - For example with 3 000 000 the response should contain data for Spain and Germany with Madrid and Berlin, respectively.